chingheilam/CISC327-Group-22-TA/Assignment-2/README.md

 It includes simulated authentication with visual feedback on login status and input validation.

+In some of the comments, we have chosen to use bilingualism.

 ### Main Prerequisites

 Before running this project, make sure you have the following installed on your system: